 In his early 20s, Yazzie met his now-fiancée, and Polk gave him an ultimatum: In 2013, they moved to Minnesota, where she has family, for a fresh start.

-A brochure came in the mail for the culinary program at Saint Paul College.
+One day, a brochure came in the mail for the culinary program at Saint Paul College.
 Polk pushed Yazzie to apply.

 In his first semester, instructors told students to find a niche.
 Maybe Japanese, Yazzie thought.
 Or Southern—so he could cook outside.